 One major focus in psychotherapy that leads to improved wellbeing is to change old behavior patterns.
-In order to achieve this, your counselor will give you “homework” you will have to do in different situations.
-For example, if you have trouble speaking in public, your therapist may encourage you to take small steps in order to overcome this issue, like giving a speech in front of your friends and family.
-Most likely, the biggest change will be in your perception of yourself, reality, people in your life, and in your relationships with others.
+In order to achieve this, your counselor will give you some “homework” you will have to do in some situations.
+For example, if you have trouble speaking in public, she or he can encourage you to take small steps in order to overcome this issue, like giving a speech in front of your friends and family.
+Most likely, the biggest change will be in your perception of yourself, reality, people in your life, and in your relationship with others.

 Do Therapists Really Help?

-You probably realize by now that therapy is personalized and the help it provides varies from person to person.
-If you set your goals right and you fully cooperate, these sessions really should help.
+You probably realize by now that every counseling is personalized and the help it provides varies from person to person.
+But in our experience, if you set your goals right and you fully cooperate, these sessions really should help.
 In sessions, you will learn to question your negative thoughts and to change your behavior.
-You will be supported as you confront all the things you have been bottling up, which can be hard and challenging.
-There are vast numbers of studies that show that seeing a therapist is more effective for some illnesses than taking medication.
+You will be confronted with all the things you have been bottling up, which can be hard and challenging.
+There are vast numbers of studies that show that seeing a counselor is more effective for some illnesses than taking medication.

 How Long Does It Take for Therapy to Work?

 The simple answer is that it will take some time.
 Changes never come quickly.
 But in the end, it will work.
-Even a couple of sessions can make you feel better because talking with someone can be a relief.
+Even a couple of sessions can make you feel better because you are not broken and there is nothing that should be fixed.
 A lot of people are going through the same problems as you.
-So in order for counseling to work, you’ll need to focus on the goals you set.
+So in order for counseling to work, you need to set your goals properly.

 Consider Long-Term Therapy